IoT Technology in Retail: Use Cases, Challenges, and Technologies

 Effective inventory management

-IoT sensors can help store managers to see how many products there are on the shelves, and what products need to be replenished.
+IoT sensors can help store managers see how many products there are on the shelves, and what products need to be replenished.
 The same principle applies in warehouses, where managers can see what products they need to order first from their suppliers.

 As I already mentioned, most retailers use IoT technology to optimize their internal operations.
 However, IoT can also be applied to customer experience.
 By using IoT devices, you can track your customers and provide them with personalized offers right when they are in your physical store.
 This can help you increase sales and loyalty of your customers.